Table Of Contents

 Arume

-They only have two rice dishes and here, and for us, the best, is the mellow duck and mushroom dish, although the Galician origin of the owners is evident in the Arume-style Galician seafood paella, which does not disappoint.
+They only have two rice dishes and here, and for us, the best, is the mellow duck and mushrooms, although the Galician origin of the owners is evident in the Galician seafood paella Arume style, which does not disappoint.

 📍 Carrer d’En Botella, 11